Actor Morris Chestnut has played opposite a lot of different beautiful leading ladies in his 25-plus year career.

 There’s been Vivica Fox, Halle Berry, Monica Calhoun, and in his most recent film, When The Bough Breaks, it was Regina Hall.

 But there has been one constant leading lady in his real life, his wife, Pam Byse.
-The couple recently celebrated their 22 years of marriage this summer.
+The couple will be celebrating their 27 years of marriage this summer.

 The couple is so super cute together.
 Morris even penned a rap for his wife in the viral “For The P…” challenge that’s going around.
 Check out Morris’ rendition below in the video:For Morris to be in Hollywood, 24 years is like a lifetime!
 So the questions was asked, how do they keep the spark alive.
 For him to answer, he had to take it back to when they first met.